ryankiros/layer-norm/README.md

 The skip-thoughts experiments make use of the repository from Jamie Ryan Kiros et al available [here](https://github.com/ryankiros/skip-thoughts).
 To train skip-thoughts with layer normalization:

 * Clone the above repository
+* Add the layer norm function to training/layers.py in the skip-thoughts repo
 * Add the *lngru_layer* and *param_init_lngru* functions to layers.py in training/layers.py in the skip-thoughts repo
 * Add 'lngru': ('param_init_lngru', 'lngru_layer'), to layers
 * In training/train.py, replace encoder='gru' with encoder='lngru' and replace decoder='gru' with decoder='lngru'